Justintime50/easypost-tools-ui/README.md

 ## Roadmap

 The following are future features planned to be incorproated:
-- Support multiple carriers
-- Support multiple rates/shipping speeds
+- Support for rate/carrier selection
 - Create Insurance
 - USPS/Fedex/UPS predefined packages
+- Allow Address/Parcel ID's to be entered to allow for object re-use.

 ## Disclaimer